 New in 2010, the students and families of the Oakham Center School will better use educational resources as they participate in a grade-level reconfiguration.
 On opening day, 2010, Oakham’s kindergarteners and first graders joined their New Braintree classmates at the New Braintree Grade School.
 Second through sixth grade students remained in OCS, and are joined by their classmates who reside in New Braintree.

 Beginning in the 2010 academic year, the New Braintree Grade School and Oakham Center School reconfigured their grade structure to offer students a more challenging academic opportunity.
-NBGS houses the Quabbin pre-k program, and the students from New Braintree’s and Oakham’s kindergarteners and first graders.
+Students in grades K – 1 from New Braintree and Oakham attend school at the New Braintree Grade School.
 New Braintree’s second through sixth grade students attend school at the Oakham Center School.

 (Image of New Braintree courtesy of moontideimages.com )